Seif-Sedky/GlowBox-Engine/README.md

 GlowBox Engine is a single-user, educational, disk-based storage engine built from scratch in Java.
 It includes a real storage layer, buffer pool, linear hash index, cost-based query optimizer, and a SQL parser backed by JSqlParser.
 Every query runs against actual binary `.db` files on disk.

+I desinged this prioritizing heavy decoupling to be able to add features easily following the classic SOLID principles
 ### Engine layers

 | Layer | Responsibility |